mobizt/FirebaseClient/README.md

 - [EthernetNetwork](/examples/App/NetworkInterfaces/Async/Callback/EthernetNetwork/) is used with the non-core Ethernet networking.

 - [GSMNetwork](/examples/App/NetworkInterfaces/Async/Callback/GSMNetwork/) is used with the non-core GSM networking.
+In case ESP32, please use [DefaultPPPNetwork](/examples/App/NetworkInterfaces/Async/Callback/DefaultNetworks/DefaultPPPNetwork/) instead.

 - [GenericNetwork](/examples/App/NetworkInterfaces/Async/Callback/GenericNetwork/) is used with the non-core or user defined networking.